 Even with headphones on, a couple of quiet settings can silently destroy the binaural effect.
 Run through this short checklist before a session:

-• Confirm true stereo, not mono.
-On phones, an accessibility setting called "Mono Audio" (iOS: Settings โ†’ Accessibility โ†’ Audio/Visual; Android: Settings โ†’ Accessibility) collapses both channels into one.
+- Confirm true stereo, not mono.
+On phones, an accessibility setting called "Mono Audio" (iOS: Settings โ Accessibility โ Audio/Visual; Android: Settings โ Accessibility) collapses both channels into one.
 If it's on, binaural beats can't form.
 Turn it off.

-• Check left/right balance is centred.
+- Check left/right balance is centred.
 An audio balance slider pushed fully to one side mutes one ear's tone.
 Keep it in the middle.

-• Wear them the right way round.
+- Wear them the right way round.
 Left earpiece on the left, right on the right.
 Swapping them won't break the effect, but some tracks pan intentionally, so it's worth getting right.

-• Do a quick ear test.
+- Do a quick ear test.
 Many binaural tracks (and the BrainSync player) let you hear that a tone is genuinely different in each ear.
 If both ears sound identical on a binaural track, something in the chain is collapsing the channels.

-• Keep the volume low.
+- Keep the volume low.
 Louder is not more effective, and extended high-volume headphone listening carries a real risk of hearing damage.
 Gentle, well below conversation level, is ideal.

 Does the Effect Actually Do Anything?

 Setting up binaural beats correctly is one question; whether they produce a measurable benefit is a separate one.
 To be honest about it: the research is preliminary and mixed.
-Several small studies โ€” many in pre-operative settings, the context institutions like the Cleveland Clinic encounter when treating pre-surgical anxiety โ€” have found reductions in self-reported anxiety.
-EEG studies show real but variable changes in brain activity.
-Large, well-controlled trials remain limited.
+A frequently-cited randomised controlled trial by Padmanabhan, Hildreth & Laws (2005, published in Anaesthesia) found that surgical patients who listened to binaural beats before a general anaesthetic reported significantly lower pre-operative anxiety than a control group.
+More broadly, a 2019 meta-analysis by Garcia-Argibay, Santed & Reales, pooling multiple controlled trials in Psychological Research, found small-to-moderate reductions in anxiety and pain associated with binaural beat listening, alongside more inconsistent effects on cognitive test performance.
+EEG studies separately show real but variable changes in brain activity toward the target frequency.
+Large, well-controlled trials with objective outcomes remain limited.

 In other words, there is a plausible mechanism and some positive signals, but binaural beats are not a proven medical treatment.
 They are best understood as a relaxation tool.
 We cover the evidence in depth in our companion article, binaural beats for anxiety: do they work?, and the related sleep use case in how to use binaural beats for sleep.

-The practical takeaway is simple: if you are going to try binaural beats, put on headphones so you are actually experiencing the thing being studied โ€” not a muddled version of it through a speaker.
+The practical takeaway is simple: if you are going to try binaural beats, put on headphones so you are actually experiencing the thing being studied โ not a muddled version of it through a speaker.

 The Short Answer

 Do binaural beats need headphones?
 Yes.
 The effect is built inside your brain from two separate ear inputs, and only headphones keep those inputs separate.
-Any working stereo headphones will do โ€” no premium gear required.
+Any working stereo headphones will do โ no premium gear required.
 And if headphones truly aren't an option, switch to monaural beats or isochronic tones, which deliver a similar rhythmic pulse through a speaker.

 Try True Binaural Beats with BrainSync

 BrainSync generates binaural beats at any frequency, layered with your choice of background noise.
-Try it free in your browser โ€” headphones on, no account required.
+Try it free in your browser โ headphones on, no account required.